Summary

 Conclusion

-Competitive scene visualization turns hard market data into clear business insights.
+Competitive scene visualization transforms complex market data into clear business insights.
 The right visual map helps you spot chances that rivals miss.
-It also makes your business plan stronger when seeking money.Start with a simple positioning map if you're new to this.
-Add more charts as your business grows.
+It also strengthens your business plan when seeking funding.Start with a simple positioning map if you're new to this way.
+Add more sophisticated charts as your business grows.
 Remember, the best competitive scene visualization leads to real action in your market plan.